 Leonard CortanaAdjunct Instructor

-Leonard Cortana is a doctoral candidate in the cinema studies department at NYU Tisch School of the Arts.
+Leonard Cortana (Guadeloupe/France) is a Ph.D Candidate at the Cinema Studies Department at NYU Tisch School of the Arts and a Fellow at the Berkman Klein Center, Harvard Law School.
 He holds undergraduate degrees in comparative politics and Spanish from Sciences Po Aix en Provence (France) and a EU Commission NOHA Masters degree in humanitarian assistance from Deusto University (Spain).
 Cortana also earned a BA in cinema and aesthetics from Sorbonne University Paris 1.
-Cortana has conducted arts and education projects with non-profits and UN agencies in Brazil, Chile, Dominican Republic, Australia, and Bulgaria.
-He became a trainer for European Commission Youth Program projects and designed methodologies in theatre, storytelling, and cinema for social inclusion.
-Cortana teaches France on Film: A Historic Perspective from France's Great Film Directors at NYUSPS in the Center for Applied Liberal Arts.
+Prior to his doctoral studies, he conducted several artistic and educational projects with non-profits and UN agencies that engage with youths in multiple countries including Chile, Brazil, France, and Bulgaria.
+He became a Trainer for the European Commission’s Youth Program projects and the Children International Summer Village Organization (CISV) and designed methodologies in theater and storytelling for social inclusion.
+Cortana is also a filmmaker.
+His last documentary, Marielle's Legacy Will not Die, follows activist movements spreading the intersectional legacy of Afro-Brazilian activist and politician Marielle Franco in Rio de Janeiro, Brazil.
+His doctoral research focuses on the circulation of transnational film narratives about racial justice and activist movements that re-open wounded historical memories between Brazil, France and the US.
+Cortana teaches film studies courses at the Center for Applied Liberal Arts.

 Explore groundbreaking contemporary Latin American and European films and the true stories behind them.

 Learn to identify and reduce microaggressions and to communicate effectively with people of color.

 Learn how our different identities relate to social norms and how we can become better allies for every member of our society.